wirebits/TextGuardian/README.md

 <h1>Setup</h1>
 Make sure the python is installed on your system (Windows/Linux/MacOS).<br>

+# Working Idea
+This project is working on Base64.

 <h1>Tested Systems</h1>
 The tool is currently tested on : <br>
 1. Windows (10)<br>